 This is grumpys doodling page.

-I hope to help anyone struggling to understand all this with my version, my understanding, of what we are doing to the climate.
-We cannot avoid some scientific words, so i hope i am doing this is easy reading style to understand the big picture.
+I hope to help anyone struggling to understand all this.
+It is my understanding of what we are doing to the climate.
+We cannot avoid some scientific words, so i hope i am doing this in easy reading style to understand the big picture.

 Facts are under attack…